 For the crust, you can use a premade pizza crust, Naan bread, English Muffins or make homemade pizza dough.
 Spaghetti sauce works great for pizza sauce or you can buy pizza sauce.
 You can make your own sauce, but I really don’t think it is worth the time and effort especially not on a work night, add taco meat.
 You can also add pepperoni or Canadian bacon.
 Top with mozzarella and parmesan cheese.
 Add any vegetables you want on the pizza and a little more Parmesan cheese.

 Leftover Taco Meat Pasta

 Add 8-16 ounces of tomato sauce or 1 can of diced tomatoes, 1/2 cup of chopped celery to 2 1/2 cups of dry macaroni cooked.
 You can also add corn if you want to.

 Boil Spaghetti, drain add a jar of your favorite spaghetti sauce and taco meat

 Serve with: garlic bread and a green salad

 Tips for Meal Prep

-Pro Tip: Have the kids help you make these simple meals and it will give you a chance to have some one on one conversation with one of them, teach them how to cook and cut down on the possiblilities of the kids fighting while you are cooking dinner.
+Pro Tip: Have the kids help you make these simple meals and it will give you a chance to have someone on one conversation with one of them, teach them how to cook and cut down on the possibilities of the kids fighting while you are cooking dinner.